 Homemade Food Gift II: Christmas Coffee

+Hi There Friendly Foodie!
 We’re nearing December and so I’m helping you out by coming up with some Homemade Food Gift Ideas.
-Read on to find out how to make your own Christmas Coffee Blend.
-Head over here for a Homemade Candy Cane Hot Chocolate Powder and don’t forget to get yourself some of my free Christmas Gift Tags by clicking here.
-If you’re not making homemade food gifts this year, never fear!
-I’ve got you covered with an Amazon Store full of gifts for foodies with ideas for kids and adults alike.
-It’s going to be such a tasty holiday season!
+Read on to find out how to make your own Christmas Coffee Blend. and head over here for a Homemade Candy Cane Hot Chocolate Powder.

 Please!
 Somebody help me get into the Christmas spirit.
 I need it early this year.